ronangaillard/ronangaillard.github.io/content/about/index.md

 I'm Ronan Gaillard an Embedded System Engineer as well as a sailor with boat based in Saint-Malo France.

-My main point of interest are embedded systems, retro computing, sailing and hiking.
+My main points of interest are embedded systems, retro computing, sailing and hiking.